Dispute Portland Parking Tickets For FREE in Two Minutes Flat

 - If online payments are not accepted, find alternative ways of paying.
 You need to know how, when, and where you can pay for your citation

-Online payments usually come with a small fee in most cities, however, those fees are usually less than $5.
+Online payments usually come with a small processing fee in most cities.
+However, those fees are generally less than $5.

 If you want to pay by mail, you will find the instructions on the back of the envelope you received with your citation.
-You cannot pay in cash or via card like this, so you will have to write a check or a money order and mail it to the city
+You cannot pay in cash or by credit card by mail, so you will have to write a check or a money order and mail it to the city.

 Paying in person is another option.
 You will need to go to the city’s financial department and pay your fees.
-When paying in person, cards and cash are usually accepted and you do not need an appointment to pay your fees.
+When paying in person, cards and cash are usually accepted, and you do not need an appointment to pay your fines.